Competency-based recruitment: Criticisms

-However, there are also some negative aspects of competency-based job descriptions.
+There are some negative aspects of competency-based job descriptions.
 They can be time-consuming, as it takes a long time to gather the data needed to decide which competencies are relevant for the job profile.
 This process can also be very costly and not all businesses may have the funds available to carry out the competency analysis.
 The analysis also requires staff with specific skills, which certain businesses may lack.

 Best practices

 Having established the competency profiles for groups and roles, organizations can use the competencies as the standards for assessing candidates throughout the screening and selection process as well as advertising and communicating the organization's requirements to potential applicants.

 Competencies support recruitment and selection by: